“I really want to work with you but I can’t afford it.”

 - Honesty and transparency by telling me the truth, even though it can be hard to admit

-- Communication skills (Seriously, this kind of direct communication is great during a collaboration)
+- Communication skills (Seriously, this kind of direct communication is great in a collaboration)

 If you demonstrate these qualities, you’ll send signals that you could be a fantastic client and I guarantee the designer you want to work with will look for a way to meet you.
 It might mean creating a smaller custom package that’s closer to your budget.
 Some typical elements might not be included but a designer worth their salt will find a way to ensure you get the essentials you need – and then you can always come back later and add more when you can afford to.

 Or it might mean they offer you a payment plan so that you can pay in smaller increments that are easier on your wallet.